dadkakdead/ScrapeMe/README.md

 ### What is ntScraper? ###

 **ntScraper** is a Chrome extension for [web scraping].
-With it's help you can automate data extraction from dynamic websites or web applications and export data to CSV file.
+With its help, you can automate data extraction from dynamic websites or web applications and export the data to a CSV file.

 [web scraping]: <https://en.wikipedia.org/wiki/Web_scraping>

 ---

 ### Main features ###
-- Import of URLs or search queries
+- Import URLs or search queries
-- Replay of a sequence of browsing actions
+- Replay sequences of browsing actions
-- Simulation of user input (clicking, scrolling, typing)
+- Simulate user input (e.g. clicking, scrolling, typing)
-- Extraction of page data with jQuery selectors
+- Extract page data with jQuery selectors
-- Export scraping results to CSV
+- Export scraping results to CSV files
-- Simultaneous execution of multiple data extraction jobs
+- Simultaneously execute multiple data extraction jobs

 ![ntScraper-demo](https://github.com/devrazdev/ntScraper/raw/master/misc/demo.gif)

 ### Yet another tool? ###
-> "Tools and frameworks come and go, choose the one that fits the job."
-[ESTP course on Automated collection of online prices, "Web scraping tools, an introduction", 2017]
+> "Tools and frameworks come and go.
+Choose the one that fits the job."
+[ESTP course on automated collection of online prices.
+"Web scraping tools: An introduction."
+2017.]

-Scraping tools exist in almost [any programming language] with [huge number] of particular libraries for JavaScript, but there is still a demand for "less coding" ones (like [import.io](https://www.import.io/)).
-It is natural to search for such "no coding" tools among Chrome Extensions, here are some of the most noticeble:
+Scraping tools exist in almost [every programming language], but there is still a demand for tools that require "less coding," (like [import.io](https://www.import.io/)).
+Here are some of the more popular “no coding” tools among Chrome extensions:

 1. [Web Scraper](https://www.webscraper.io/) project on [GitHub](https://github.com/martinsbalodis/web-scraper-chrome-extension/)
 2. [David Heaton's "Scraper"](https://chrome.google.com/webstore/detail/scraper/mbigbapnjcgaffohmbkdlecaccepngjd) on [GitHub](https://github.com/mnmldave/scraper)
 3. [Helena](http://helena-lang.org/) project by Berkley university on [GitHub](<https://github.com/schasins/helena>)

-However, solving complex data extraction problems with them still requires modifying their core. **ntScraper** was created in the attempt to research the minimum acceptable complexity for such an extension(= minimum number of parameters for a scraping task).
+However, these extensions can perform complex data extractions only if their cores are modified. **ntScraper** was created to minimize the number of parameters required for a scraping task and therefore simplify the process of complex data extractions.

-My experience with **ntScraper** includes 100+ scraping assignments for all major social networking web sites (Facebook, LinkedIn, etc.) and many different web applications (JIRA, Telegram web client, etc.), all solved with the same core.
-It might be the case that it can help you also.
-However, the learning curve is pretty steep and requires good understanding of JavaScript.
+I have used **ntScraper** for over 100 scraping assignments of all major social networking websites (e.g. Facebook, LinkedIn) and several different web applications (e.g. JIRA, Telegram Web Client.)
+The assignments were all solved using the same core.
+It might be the case that **ntScraper** can help you also.
+However, the learning curve is pretty steep and requires a good understanding of JavaScript.

-[ESTP course on Automated collection of online prices, "Web scraping tools, an introduction", 2017]: <https://circabc.europa.eu/sd/a/20d545f1-6c94-4077-9c5b-1b2178be13a1/2_Big%20Data%20Sources%20part3-Day%201-B%20Tools.pptx>
+[ESTP course on automated collection of online prices.
+"Web scraping tools: An introduction."
+2017.]: <https://circabc.europa.eu/sd/a/20d545f1-6c94-4077-9c5b-1b2178be13a1/2_Big%20Data%20Sources%20part3-Day%201-B%20Tools.pptx>
 [any programming language]: <https://github.com/BruceDone/awesome-crawler>
 [huge number]: <https://github.com/lorien/awesome-web-scraping/blob/master/javascript.md>

-### Example problem solved with ntScraper (easy) ###
+### Example of a problem solved with ntScraper (easy) ###
-Task: Extract names of Telegram channels from [tlgrm.ru] catalog.
+Task: Extract the names of Telegram channels from [tlgrm.ru] catalog.

-Backgound: The list of channels is partly loaded by default, and loading it full requires scrolling down to the moment new channels stop getting loaded (like in Instagram).
-Once all the channels are loaded at the page, their names can be easily scraped.
+Background: The list of channels is partially loaded by default.
+Fully loading the list requires scrolling all the way down until new channels stop loading, like in Instagram.
+Once all the channels are loaded, their names can be easily scraped.

-Actions (assuming scraping script is ready):
+Actions (assuming the scraping script is ready):
-- Step 1: Import list of URLs (may be collected manually)
+- Step 1: Import the list of URLs (may be collected manually)
-- Step 2: Start the ntScraper, add scraping threads
+- Step 2: Start ntScraper and add scraping threads
-- Step 3: Export results
+- Step 3: Export the results

-Result: the list of channels' names and IDs.
+Result: A list of the channel names and their IDs.

 [tlgrm.ru]: <https://tlgrm.ru/channels/>

-### Example problem solved with ntScraper (hard) ###
+### Example of a problem solved with ntScraper (hard) ###

-Task: extract the date when Telegram channels were created.
+Task: Extract the creation dates of Telegram channels.

-Backgound: Date of creation can be found in the first messages of channel threads.
-There are many ways to access channel threads, ranging from [command line interface] to [web] interface.
-Here we are going to use the web interface of [official Telegram web client].
-First we search the channel, second we scroll it's thread up to the beginning and then we extract the date.
+Background: The creation dates can be found in the first messages of the channel threads.
+There are many ways to access the channel threads, ranging from [command line interface] to [web] interface.
+In this example, we will use the web interface of the [official Telegram Web Client].
+First, we search for the channel.
+Second, we scroll up to the beginning of the thread.
+Finally, we extract the creation date.

 Actions:
-- Step 1: Import list of channel IDs (can be takes from Example problem 1)
+- Step 1: Import the list of channel IDs (can be taken from the first example)
 - Step 2: Start the ntScraper
-- Step 3: Export results
+- Step 3: Export the results

-Result: the list of channels' names and their "dates of birth".
+Result: A list of channel names and their creation dates

 [command line interface]: <https://github.com/vysheng/tg>
 [web interface]: <https://github.com/GetGems/Web-client>